 This guide follows the lazily meandering river from Cloverdale in northeast Sonoma County, heading southwest through the Alexander, Dry Creek, and Russian River valleys, to where the Russian River empties into the Pacific Ocean on the coast.
-The best way to get to the Russian River area is by car (approx. one hour north of San Francisco) or by flying to STS - Charles M. Schulz Sonoma County Airport.
+The best way to get to the Russian River area is by car (approx. one hour north of San Francisco) or by flying into the STS - Charles M. Schulz Sonoma County Airport, located in Santa Rosa.